astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 ---
-title: "Deploy DAGs Using the Astronomer CLI"
+title: "Deploy DAGs via the Astronomer CLI"
 navTitle: "Deploy DAGs via CLI"
 description: "How to push DAGs to your Airflow Deployment on Astronomer using the Astronomer CLI."
 ---

 ## Overview

+This guide provides the setup steps for deploying DAGs to Astronomer using the Astronomer CLI.

 If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy your DAGs to an Airflow Deployment on Astronomer.

-This guide provides the setup steps for deploying DAGs to Astronomer using the Astronomer CLI.
-In this workflow, DAGs are built directly into a Docker image and pushed to a given Airflow Deployment on Astronomer.
+The Astronomer CLI builds your DAGs into a Docker image alongside all other files in your Airflow project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.
+The resulting image is then used to generate a set of Docker containers for each of Airflow's core components which can then be pushed to Astronomer.

 For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).
-To learn how to deploy other components to Astronomer, such as dependencies or custom images, read [Customize your Image](/docs/enterprise/v0.25/develop/customize-image/).
+To learn how to add Python and OS-level packages or otherwise customize your Docker image, read [Customize your Image](/docs/enterprise/v0.25/develop/customize-image/).

 Alternatively, you can configure an external NFS volume for DAG deploys.
 For more information, read [Deploy DAGs to an NFS Volume](/docs/enterprise/v0.25/manage-astronomer/configure-nfs).